What was our inspiration, and what were the things that drove us throughout this campaign?

 We also strongly believe a statue for Mary will set in motion a wider debate, a discussion for all the forgotten women of history and their marginalised and forgotten contributions to the world we now all live in.

-Mary Anning Rocks believes it’s about time we did something about this symbolic annihilation of women, both past and present.
-We believe passionately that we need to start to readdress this inequity and honour the millions of women who have transformed Britain for the better.
+Mary Anning Rocks believes it’s about time we did something about this symbolic annihilation of women, past and present.
+We passionately believe that we need to start to readdress this inequity and honour the millions of women who have transformed Britain for the better.
 We can start that right here, right now, by erecting a statue for Mary Anning in Lyme Regis on the Jurassic Coast, where she figuratively and literally carried out her ground-breaking work.